Page last modified Jan 30, 2016|

 Venera 13: Mar 3+, 1982

-Surface images (above and below) taken by Venera 13 lander in opposite directions
+Black and white images of Venus taken by Venera 13 lander in opposite directions in March, 1982

 Venera 14: March 5, 1982